Fri, Apr 03, 2026

 There are no national standards for PFAS in effluent, soil, or air, and no obligation for companies to report or monitor their use.

 The very properties that make PFAS valuable (chemical stability and water repellence) also make them environmentally indestructible.
-The OECD–UNEP Global PFAS Overview notes that their strong carbon-fluorine bonds lead to very slow degradation, causing them to accumulate in soil, water, and living organisms.
+Their strong carbon-fluorine bonds lead to very slow degradation, causing them to accumulate in soil, water, and living organisms.

 There isn’t a lot of research in India, but wherever it is done, damning evidence is recorded: from the Sundarbans to the Ganges River; from pigs in open waste dumps to the air pollution in India.
-PFAS doesn’t spare anyone and doesn’t go away.
+PFAS don’t spare anyone and don’t go away.

 “So far, India’s PFAS footprint comes mostly from textiles, packaging, and consumer goods, but that will change as chip fabrication plants start cropping up,” an IIT professor told The Secretariat.

-In India, the only visible movement on PFAS regulation has been a draft Food Safety and Standards Authority proposal to restrict them in food packaging.
+In India, the only visible movement on PFAS regulation has been a draft Food Safety and Standards Authority (FSSAI) proposal to restrict them in food packaging.
+This was in October last year.
 That leaves a major gap for industrial chemicals, which are regulated through fragmented laws overseen by different ministries.

 “Banning PFAS without identifying safe substitutes could cripple emerging sectors,” said the industry source, but conceded that “ignoring them will cause cumulative pollution that lasts for generations.”